SantoshPayasi/cloudSEK_Assessment/README.md

   - Utility functions (like statusCodeUtility) are in the `utils` folder.
   - Axios configurations are in the `config` folder.
   - API calls are in the `api` folder.

+## Text Styling Feature Guide

+The frontend includes a rich text editing feature for comments and posts.
+Here's how to use it:

+1. **Selecting Text**:
+   - Highlight the portion of text in a comment or post that you want to style.

+2. **Applying Styles**:
+   - Click on the desired styling icon in the toolbar.
+   - Available styles include bold, italic, hyperlink.
+   - If a style is already applied, clicking its icon will remove that style.

+3. **Creating Hyperlinks**:
+   - Select the text you want to turn into a link.
+   - Click the link icon in the toolbar.
+   - In the popup, enter the target URL for the link.
+   - Confirm to apply the hyperlink to the selected text.

+4. **Removing Styles**:
+   - To remove a style, select the styled text and click the corresponding style icon again.

+Note: This feature enhances the visual appeal and functionality of your comments and posts, allowing for more expressive and informative content.

 ## Contributing
 For any contributions or issues, please open an issue or submit a pull request on the GitHub repository.